mabunday/article-image-caption-scraper/README.md

 ### Usage
 Run **twitter-news-scraper** with `python3 driver.py`.
 Depending on the publication, you may need to log into their website before you begin scraping.

-You can also demo **twitter-news-scraper** by running the included _demo.ipynb_ Jupyter notebook.
+You can also demo **twitter-news-scraper** by running the included `demo.ipynb` Jupyter notebook.

 ### Example
 _Scraping image captions from WSJ and WAPO articles_

-Define Publication instances in _driver.py:
+Define WSJ and WAPO Publication instances in `driver.py`:
 ```python
 tweets = read_csv('../example_data.csv')
 urls = extract_tweeted_urls(tweets)